ecos-wtf/website/_posts/2021-03-12-ecos-firmware-analysis-with-ghidra.md

 - [Technicolor TC72 (BFC 5.5.10 mp1)](https://github.com/tch-opensrc/TC72XX_BFC5.5.10mp1_OpenSrc)
 - [Netgear CG3700 (BFC 5.5.7 mp2)](https://www.downloads.netgear.com/files/GPL/CG3700B_v5.5.7mp2_LxG1.0.7mp2_src.zip)

-So we can assume that the Broadband Foundation Classes provided by Broadcom under the "BFC" name are all based on eCOS version 2.0.
-The standard eCOS packages and libraries will therefore be the same between every firmware that is built for Broadcom chipsets.
+So we can assume that the Broadband Foundation Classes provided by Broadcom under the "BFC" name are all based on eCos version 2.0.
+The standard eCos packages and libraries will therefore be the same between every firmware that is built for Broadcom chipsets.

-The eCOS license allows commercial users of eCOS not to release the code they built on top of eCOS so we will miss the actual BFC libraries that are closed source.
+The eCos license allows commercial users of eCos not to release the code they built on top of eCos so we will miss the actual BFC libraries that are closed source.

 #### Cross-compilation of shared object files

-Getting the proper toolchain to build eCOS is a real pain.
+Getting the proper toolchain to build eCos is a real pain.
 The [instructions](https://ecos.sourceware.org/build-toolchain.htm) are clear but they are based on quite old software tools.
 I finally managed to get everything right by doing everything on a Centos box using Vagrant.

 **Vagrantfile**